Siena Heights University

-Siena Heights University (SHU) is a private Catholic university in Adrian, Michigan, United States.
+Siena Heights University (SHU) was a private Catholic university in Adrian, Michigan, United States.
 It was founded by the Adrian Dominican Sisters in 1919.
-The university will close at the end of the 2025-2026 academic year.
+The university closed at the end of the 2025–2026 academic year.

 History

 The institution was founded for women in 1919 as St. Joseph's College by the Adrian Dominican Sisters.
 In 1939, it was renamed as Siena Heights College, after Saint Catherine of Siena.

 In 1969, it became coeducational.
 In 1998, after expansion of graduate studies, it was renamed Siena Heights University.
 The sisters minister in 29 states, the District of Columbia, and the Commonwealth of Puerto Rico, and in seven countries outside the United States.

-The college seal uses the Dominican Shield of the International Order of Preachers, consisting of four white and four black gyrons or triangles.
+The college seal used the Dominican Shield of the International Order of Preachers, consisting of four white and four black gyrons or triangles.
 These symbolize the unity of a body of people working together for the common good.
 The "cross fleury" (or cross with fleurs de lis at each end) superimposed on the gyrons, signifies victory, duty and self-sacrifice.
 The sable (or black of the shield) symbolizes wisdom, silence, fortitude and penance.
 The light color signifies peace, purity, charity and sincerity.
 The motto surrounding the shield, "Laudare, Benedicere, Praedicare," means "to praise God, to bless His people and to preach His gospel".
 The shield may also be surrounded by the six- or eight-pointed star that is the distinguishing symbol of St. Dominic.

-Siena Heights remains affiliated with and sponsored by the Dominican Sisters of Adrian, Michigan.
-It is accredited by the Higher Learning Commission.
+Siena Heights was affiliated with and sponsored by the Dominican Sisters of Adrian, Michigan.
+It was accredited by the Higher Learning Commission.

-Leaders of the university announced on June 30, 2025, that Siena Heights University will close at the end of the 2025-26 school year.
+Leaders of the university announced on June 30, 2025, that Siena Heights University will close at the end of the 2025–26 school year.
 In their announcement, they cited "the financial situation, operational challenges, and long-term sustainability" as the reasons for the planned closure despite having the largest incoming class in the university's history—445 students—in 2024.